 Changing your name if you were born overseas

-You can change your legal name in Queensland once every 12 months if you are 18 or older, were born overseas and have lived in Queensland for the past 12 months (and currently live here).
+You can change your legal name a maximum of 3 times in your adult life (once every 12 months) if you were born or adopted overseas, have lived in Queensland for the past 12 months (and currently live here), and you are either:

 You don’t usually need to apply to change your name if you are changing it after marriage, separation or divorce.
 Organisations will have different requirements for what proof they need and how you tell them, so you should contact them directly.

-If your application is approved, we will send you the official certificate and you will need to change your name with every organisation you have a personal account with.
+If your application is approved, we will send you an official certificate and you will need to change your name with every organisation you have a personal account with.

 To submit your change of name application in person at the Brisbane registry, request an interview appointment.